 Public Transportation in Amsterdam

-If you’re arriving from Amsterdam Schiphol airport, simply take a train to a station the closest to the area you’ll be staying it.
+If you’re arriving from Amsterdam Schiphol airport – simply take a train to a station the closest to the area you’ll be staying it.
 It only takes 10-15 minutes and trains run every 10-15 minutes during the day.
 It could be Amsterdam Centraal, Sloterdijk, Zuid.
 Taxis from the airport are very expensive, so I’d say: save your money.

 Buying a Ticket for Trains, Trams, Buses in Amsterdam

-To get on a train you could buy a single ticket (you have to either have coins or Dutch bank card to get it at the machine, otherwise only at the counter), but this won’t allow you to board any trams or buses.
-You can buy tickets onboard selected in Amsterdam will cost €2.90 since the only tickets you can get are unlimited rides for 1 hour.
+To get on a train you could buy a single ticket (you have to either have coins or Dutch bank cards to get it at the machine, otherwise only at the counter), but this won’t allow you to board any trams or buses.
+You can buy tickets onboard selected in Amsterdam that will cost €2.90 since the only tickets you can get are unlimited rides for 1 hour.

 OV Chipkaart can be used on trains, buses, and trams.
 One thing to remember is to always have a minimum of 20 Euros on it to ride a train and 5 Euros for trams & buses.
 Otherwise, it won’t let you in.
 Don’t worry about it, you can cash out the unused money on your card at the counter at Schiphol when you leave.